Tag Archives: Florence Knoll

 Row 20:

-DOK Steel Sideboard by Reinier de Jong, 250€ at Renier de Jong.
+DOK Sideboard in corroded steel by Reinier de Jong, 250€ at Renier de Jong.

 LVL_layout

-Th is an LVL Home from Romero’s LV Series kits of modern prefab homes.
+Th is an LVL Home from Romero’s LV Series kits.
 The houses are 1,453 square feet, with a kitchen, living room, dining room, three bedrooms and two baths, though he made some changes, such as flipping the plan to better fit the site and take advantage of views and rearranging some interior walls.

 Entry